DevSkillsHQ/rubric-account-management-backend-level-1-0.0.7/README.md

 ## How to submit the assessment results

-Use the structure of the "Evaluation Rubric" section and save a filled-in copy under the candidate's scorecard.
+Use the structure of the [Evaluation Rubric](#evaluation-rubric) section below and save a filled-in copy under the candidate's scorecard.
 Locate it at https://app.devskills.co/candidates.

-**Don't save them on the PR itself, as the candidate will see them!**
+**⚠️ Don't save the filled in results on the PR itself, as the candidate will see them!**

 ## Evaluation Rubric